bcortezf/bnj_dances/README.md

 # bnj_dances

 _Hello!
-I developed this dancing system similar to the one found in the After Hours DLC.
-Created from scratch, using NativeUI and native Animations_
+I developed this FiveM dancing script similar to the one found in the After Hours DLC.
+Created from scratch, using NativeUI and native Animations._

 ### How to start 📋

 _NativeUI is required for this to function_

+Add this to your server.cfg
 ```
 start NativeUI
 start bnj_dances